Free Meals Through June 2021

 “To-go” meals will be available for pick up upon request for enrolled Frisco ISD students participating in Virtual Academy, as well as for children who are not yet school age or who are enrolled in another public, private, charter or home school.

 Please note: Because students have the option to switch to on-campus instruction after each grading period, families who wish to continue to pick up meals must complete a separate sign-up form for each grading period.
-Complete the form at the link below to receive meals for the third nine weeks.
-The first pickup of the third nine weeks will be Thursday, Jan.
-7.
+Complete the form at the link below to receive meals for the fourth nine weeks.
+The first pickup of the fourth nine weeks will be Thursday, March 25.

 Five days’ worth of breakfast and lunch will be distributed once a week (one breakfast and one lunch per day per student).
 All meals will be free through the waiver period, however, families must sign up in advance.
 Per USDA regulations, each student/child is allowed only one free breakfast and one lunch per day, so to-go meals may not be picked up by parents of face-to-face learners who are already receiving free meals in the school cafeteria.

 Weekly distribution of to-go meals is every Thursday.
 All menus and cooking instructions are available online.
 Times are specific to each site: